-The Interconnection Customer's Interconnection and Generation Facilities are located approximately 600 feet west of IPC's Interconnection Facilities at Interconnection Customer will install solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main step-up transformer is a 66/88/110 MVA, 230kV/34.5kV delta/wye-grounded, 3-phase and should provide an adequate ground source for transmission line protection.
-Interconnection Customer will build 230kV facilities to the Point of Change of Ownership.
+The Interconnection Customer's Facilities are located 8.8 miles away from IPC's Interconnection Facilities.
+The Interconnection Customer will install solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
+The main step-up transformer is a 165/215/264 MVA, 230kV/34.5kV delta/wye-grounded, 3-phase and should provide an adequate ground source for transmission line protection.
+Interconnection Customer will build facilities to the Point of Change of Ownership.